DataBiosphere/job-manager/servers/cromwell/README.md

     }
     ```

-3. (Optional) If you want to change the view of UI to some extent, i.e. display more columns in the job list view, such as labels of the jobs, you can add a `capabilities_config.json` file to `job-manager/servers/cromwell/jobs` to override the pre-defined configurations.
+3. (Optional) If you want to change the either the predefined view or the default behavior of UI to some extent, e.g. display more columns in the job list view such as labels of the jobs, or make more columns to be popped up by the query builder, you can add a `capabilities_config.json` file to `job-manager/servers/cromwell/jobs` to override the pre-defined configurations.
 The `capabilities_config.json` should **strictly** follow the following structure:
 ```
 {
   "displayFields": [